 Use of technology for political activity

 Members of the University community, as individuals and groups, have the right to exercise their full freedom of expression and association.
 However, as a Section 501(c)(3) organization, the University is prohibited from participating or intervening in any political campaign on behalf of or in opposition to a candidate for public office and no substantial part of the University’s activities may be directed to influencing legislation.
-In order to constitute participation or intervention in a political campaign, or influencing legislation, the activity must be that of the University and not the individual activity of its faculty, staff or students.

 A website is a form of communication.
 If something were to be posted on the University’s website that favored or opposed a candidate for public office or solicited financial or other support for a candidate, it would constitute prohibited political activity.
 It is the same as if the University distributed printed material, or made oral statements or broadcasts that favored or opposed a candidate.
 In addition, the University’s website may not be used to influence legislation.

 Similarly, individuals may not use the technological resources of the University for political purposes in a manner that suggests the University itself is participating in campaign activity or influencing legislation.